daylinmorgan/seqdat/README.md

 With `just` you can run `just lint`.

-After making a patch or preparing new minor release use `bumpver` to update version and generate `git` tag and commit.
+After making a patch or preparing new minor release use `bumpver` to update version and generate the `git` tag and commit.

 ## Standalone Binary